PranavRao25/OS/OS.md

 DiskWrite -
 DiskIO(int command, int block, char \* buffer) - Creates a new DiskRequest(command, block, buffer, pid), inserts it into the Disk Queue, sets process state waiting and calls the ScheduleDisk (for disk action)
-ScheduleDisk(void) - if disk busy, return else execute the command DiskHandler(void) - Save current context, set waiting process as ready, call ScheduleDisk and Dispatcher DiskBusy(void) - Check disk status register and return if it is busy (Hardware Interface) IssueDiskRead(int block, char \*buffer, int enable_disk_interrupt) - (Hardware Interface)
+ScheduleDisk(void) - if disk busy, return else execute the command DiskHandler(void) - When I/O is complete, Save current context, set waiting process as ready, call ScheduleDisk and Dispatcher
+DiskBusy(void) - Check disk status register and return if it is busy (Hardware Interface) IssueDiskRead(int block, char \*buffer, int enable_disk_interrupt) - (Hardware Interface)